Tanras Khan

 Qutub Bakhsh, more commonly known as Tanras Khan (c.
 1801 - c.
-1890), was an Indian musician of the Hindustani Classical tradition known for being a luminary of the Delhi Gharana.(House of Delhi classical musicians).
+1890), was an Indian classical vocalist of the Delhi qawwal gharana.
 He was a court musician and music teacher to the last Mughal emperor Bahadur Shah Zafar II.

 Background

-Qutub Baksh was born to a musical family and initiated into music by his father, Qadir Baksh of Dasna.
-He became a disciple of Miyan Achpal of the Delhi Court in order to further develop his music.
+Qutub Baksh was born to a musical family and initiated into music by his father, Qadir Baksh or of Dasna, who had been employed as a court singer for Shah Alam II.
+He became a disciple of Miyan Achpal of the Delhi court (alias of Ghulam Hussain Khan) in order to further develop his music.

 Early life and career

-"Meer Qutub Baksh alias 'Tanrus Khan' was an iconic Khayal singer of the 19th century."